javier-marti-isasi/YOLOv5m-training-using-finetuning-and-data-augmentation-on-a-custom-labeled-dataset/README.md

 # YOLOv5m training using finetuning and data augmentation on a custom labeled dataset

 Object detection YOLOv5m finetuning on custom dataset with PyTorch.
-The custom dataset was labeled in CVAT and preprocessed in Roboflow.
+The custom dataset was manually labeled in CVAT and preprocessed in Roboflow.
 Data augmentation is implemented in the last two experiments.
 Inference on images.

 Original YOLOv5 repository <a href="https://github.com/ultralytics/yolov5" target="_blank">here</a>.